POLICIES AND PROCEDURES

 MONAT also reserves the right to withhold any amounts required by law.
 MONAT cannot provide Market Partners with any personal tax advice.
 As independent contractors responsible for the legal compliance of their own business, Market Partners should consult with their own tax accountant, tax attorney, or other tax professional.

 Each Market Partner accepts sole responsibility and agrees to pay all federal, provincial, territorial and municipal taxes on the value of trips, prizes or awards (or any other compensation) provided by MONAT, as required by Canadian law.

 3.18 - INDEPENDENT CONTRACTOR STATUS

 Market Partners are independent contractors, and are not purchasers of a franchise or a business opportunity.
 The agreement between MONAT and its Market Partners does not create an employer/ employee relationship, agency, partnership, or joint venture between the Company and the Market Partner.
 A Market Partners shall not be treated as an employee any purpose, including but not limited to for federal, provincial or territorial and/or municipal income taxes or any other tax purpose.
 All Market Partners are responsible for paying all taxes due, including but not limited to all federal, provincial or territorial and/or municipal income taxes due from all compensation earned as a Market Partner of the Company.
 The Market Partner has no authority (expressed or implied), to bind the Company to any obligation.
-Market Partners shall establish their own goals, hours, and methods of sale, so long as they complied with the terms of the Consultant Agreement, these Policies and Procedures, and applicable laws.
+Market Partners shall establish their own goals, hours, and methods of sale, so long as they complied with the terms of the Market Partner Agreement, these Policies and Procedures, and applicable laws.